mattsb42/codebuild-python-cryptography-custom-openssl/README.md

 Built libraries are built into a "site-packages" directory, which must be added to `sys.path` in the Lambda Python module referencing those libraries.

+The `OPENSSL_VERSION` environment variable can be set to the desired OpenSSL version.
+In the supplied build script, it defaults to `1.1.0d`.

 ## Contents